 STARTUP & LAUNCH COSTS

 Next, we asked those who don’t already have an ecommerce business up and running what their budget is to build and launch their business when they do start it in the future.
-While the results were again, varied, many people reported setting aside a budget of $501-$1000 to spend on building their business.
+While the results were again, varied, many people reported setting aside a budget of $0-$250 or $2,501-$5,000 to spend on building their business.

-There is an interesting difference between the people who have built and launched their online business versus those who haven’t: Those who have, reported spending far less than those who haven’t.
-This information could possibly demystify the illusion that an entrepreneur must invest a fair amount of funds into their business to build and launch it, when in reality that doesn’t seem to be the case.
+Based on the results between the people who have started an online business versus those who haven’t, it seems that those who haven’t are planning to spend much more to start their business than those who already have.
+This discrepancy shows the illusion that an entrepreneur must invest a fair amount of funds into their business to build and launch it, when in reality that doesn’t seem to be the case.